top of page

 Museum talks

-May 2025 The Institute of the Study of Ancient Cultures Museum, University of Chicago
+May 2025 The Institute of the Study of Ancient Cultures Museum, University of Chicago.

 Jan 2019 Ashurbanipal exhibition, British Museum - a guided tour to alumni from Selwyn College, Cambridge.

-Jan 2016 LiveFriday event, Ashmolean Museum
+Jan 2016 LiveFriday event, Ashmolean Museum ‘Heroes and Villains in Babylonian poetry’.

 Media Consultancy